T. Ras Makonnen: United Kingdom

 The PAF Secretary, after holding a meeting on the issue and consulting widely (for example with Kobina Sekyi of the Aborigines' Rights Protection Society in the Gold Coast, with whom Makonnen and the PAF had a long relationship), sent a memorandum to the United Nations about the appointment of Barbadian Grantley Adams to the Trusteeship Council.
 Makonnen questioned the UN about the appointment, as the Ghanaian people had not been consulted about it; and Adams had not consulted them about the stance he should take on issues affecting them.

 The PAF also got involved in the ever-increasing racial tensions in the UK.
 For example, it – or Makonnen – stood bail for Black seamen accused of mutiny in Plymouth.
 As the PAF had little faith in white barristers, in 1946 it raised the funds to bring the eminent Jamaican Norman Manley to Britain to defend a Jamaican airman accused of murder; The man was later acquitted.
 In 1948 it demanded a government investigation of the race riots which had taken place in Liverpool.
 Makonnen himself corresponded with the city's mayor and obtained an interview with the chief constable.
 Always using his profits to help his fellow Blacks, Makonnen gave £5,000 to the founding of a home for the abandoned children fathered by Black servicemen with White women who did not want to keep their mixed-race children.

 Makonnen maintained his involvement with Ethiopia which had begun with the campaigns against the 1935 invasion.
 He had helped to organise the exiled Emperor Menelik's retinue.
 Post-war, he raised funds for the Princess Tsehai Memorial Hospital.
 In 1946, Makonnen supported the pro-Ethiopia campaigns organised by Sylvia Pankhurst, for example for the restoration of Eritrea and Somalia to Ethiopia.
 At this 19 June meeting he argued that the problems of Africa were "attributable to Europe’s master-race principle".

-In 1947 Makonnen began to publish a journal, Pan-Africa, a "monthly journal of African life, history and thought".
+In 1947, Makonnen began to publish Pan-Africa, a "monthly journal of African life, history and thought".
 He was its publisher and managing editor; the editor was Dinah Stock; Padmore, Kenyatta and Nkrumah were among the associate and contributing editors.
 The journal sought and attracted articles from and readership in the colonised world as well as the USA.
-By October 1947 the Belgian Government banned the journal from the "Belgian" Congo; within another few months it was banned by the East African colonial governments as seditious.
+By October 1947, the Belgian Government banned the journal from the "Belgian" Congo; within another few months it was banned by the East African colonial governments as seditious.
 This loss of readership resulted in the journal's demise in early 1948.
 Though no copies have remained, it appears that the journal also published news-releases (which reached, for example, the Gold Coast) and a copy of the petition to the United Nations, "Statement on the Denial of Human Rights to Minorities in the Case of Citizens of Negro Descent in the USA".
 The journal, also funded by Makonnen, was based at 58 Oxford Road.